mdenzel/ACPI-rootkit-scan/README.txt

 The option 'dump' calls both modules with default option, i.e. it dumps the ACPI tables into the default folder, decompiles them with iasl, and scans the result for ACPI rootkits.

+If you only want to see certain detections, run:

+`volatility --plugins=/path/to/ACPI-rootkit-scan --profile=xxx -f /path/to/dump.dd scanacpitables --dump --only_crit`

 ------------------------------------------------
 3. Usage